Costochondritis Complete Guide: Why Chest Pain Comes From Your Back

 2. The Vagus Nerve "Gut Smash"

-- Setup: Use a soft, medium-sized ball (like a kids' play ball).
+- Setup: Use a soft, medium-sized ball.
 Lie on your stomach and place the ball gently into your abdomen, around your belly button.

 - The Result: This can leave you feeling lighter, calmer, and can even improve sleep quality when done before bed.